wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Investigating processing on, gpu and cpu, while load model on system ram.

 ## Description:
-- Qwen-Agent is an agent framework, hence, here will be some interfaces for that framework.
+- Qwen-Agent is an agent framework, hence here is my drop in interface for Qwen-Agent.
 - The project will be progrogrammed for, AMD/nVidia Gpu via Directml and Intel/Amd, support.
-- The project will be optimized for 64GB ram, hence developed on the model Qwen2-56B-6Bit-GGUF.
+- The project will be optimized for 64GB ram and  hence developed on the model Qwen2-56B-6Bit-GGUF.
+- Code will be tailored towards technology level of AMD4/DirectX_12 level hardware.

 ## Features:
 - Single-Model Version intended for 1 large model (incomplete).